Territories of Parrondo's paradox and its relation with entanglement in quantum walks: Introduction

-It may be noted that Parrondo's games are a special case of disordered QWs, which can enhance the entanglement generation between the coin and position\,\cite{PhysRevLett.111.180503,wang2018dynamic}.
+Parrondo's games can be viewed as a special case of disordered QWs, which can enhance the entanglement generation between the coin and position\,\cite{PhysRevLett.111.180503,wang2018dynamic}.
 In order to calculate the coin-position entanglement numerically we use the von Neumann entropy $S_E(\rho(t)) = -\text{Tr}[\rho_C(t)\log_2\rho_C(t)]$, where $\rho_C(t) = \text{Tr}[\rho(t)]$ is the reduced density matrix of the coin and $\rho(t) = |\Psi(t)\rangle\langle\Psi(t)|$ represents the global density matrix of the walker by assuming that the system in a pure state.
-Here, $S_E = 0$ and 1 correspond to the separable and maximally entangled states, respectively.
-Comparing the entanglement dynamics of Fig.\,\ref{Fig6}$(a)$ with probability distribution of Fig.\,\ref{Fig3}$(b)$, one can see that increasing period for the corresponding coin operations can enhance the asymmetry in the probability distribution of the walker toward the right of the origin, lead to a maximum winning outcome.
-The sequence which possesses maximum winning outcomes, e.g., BBAA in Fig.\,\ref{Fig3}$(b)$, may generate minimal entanglement than that which possesses minimal winning outcome, like ABB, generate maximal entanglement for the same coin operators.
-Similarly, Fig.\,\ref{Fig6}$(b)$ demonstrate the entanglement dynamics of different periods of Fig.\,\ref{Fig5}$(b)$, where one can see that the sequence ABB possesses maximum entanglement than all other sequences.
-In this scenario, we have also observed that the biasing of coins can also enhance the entanglement between the coin and position.
-From all these discussions, it becomes clear that Parrondo game is dependent on the biasing of coins and initial state, but in case of QW, the interference phenomena also play a key role in this counterintuitive behavior.
+Here, $S_E = 0$ and $1$ correspond to the separable and maximally entangled states, respectively.
+Comparing the entanglement dynamics of Fig.~\ref{Fig8}$(a)$ with probability distribution of Fig.~\ref{Fig3}$(b)$, one can see that increasing period for the corresponding coin operations can enhance the asymmetry in the probability distribution of the walker toward the right of the origin, leading to a maximum winning outcome.
+The sequence which possesses maximum winning outcomes, e.g., BBAA in Fig.~\ref{Fig3}$(b)$, may generate minimal entanglement than that which possesses minimal winning outcome, like ABB, generate maximal entanglement for the same coin operators.
+Similarly, Fig.~\ref{Fig8}$(b)$ demonstrate the entanglement dynamics of different periods of Fig.~\ref{Fig6}$(b)$, where one can see that the sequence ABB possesses maximum entanglement than all other sequences.

+Further, to explore the range of the relative phase of initial state $\eta$ where Parrondo's sequence may generate maximal entangler state is different for distinct coins operator.
+One can observe that in the case of $C_{\text{A}}(150,30,172)$, and $C_{\text{B}}(175,65,165)$ we have achieved maximal entangler state of the value $0.999$ for the sequence of ABB, and $0.976$ in the case of BBAA, which can be seen in the entanglement dynamics in Figs.~\ref{Fig9}$(a)-(b)$, respectively.
+Similary, in case of $C_{\text{A}}(156,16,0)$ and $C_{\text{B}}(0,75,160)$, one can obtain maximal entanglement of $0.998$ and $0.896$ for the sequence of ABB and BBAA, as shown in the entanglement dynamics in Figs.~\ref{Fig9}$(c)-(d)$, respectively.
+From all these discussions, it becomes clear that Parrondo game is very sensitive to the biasing, relative phase and its initial state of coins, but in case of QWs, the interference phenomena also play a key role in this counterintuitive behavior.